MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-logins.md

 - Microsoft Entra admin permission or membership in the `loginmanager` server role.
 The first Microsoft Entra login can only be created by the Microsoft Entra admin.
 - Must be a member of Microsoft Entra ID within the same directory used for Azure SQL Database

-By default, the standard permission granted to newly created Microsoft Entra login in the `master` database is **VIEW ANY DATABASE**.
+By default, newly created Microsoft Entra logins in the `master` database are granted the **VIEW ANY DATABASE** permission.

 <a name='azure-ad-logins-syntax'></a>

 ## Microsoft Entra principals syntax

-Azure SQL Database uses the following syntax to create Microsoft Entra server and database principals.
+SQL supports the following syntax to create and manage Microsoft Entra server and database principals.

-### Create login syntax
+### Create login

 This syntax creates a server-level login based on a Microsoft Entra identity.
 Only the Microsoft Entra admin can execute this command in the virtual `master` database.